cn0047/stash/ed/arc/patterns/design.md

 2. Structural (way to put objects together):
     * adapter
     * bridge - decouple an abstraction from its implementation
-    * composite - "compose" objects into tree structures
+    * composite - compose objects into tree structures
     * decorator - dynamically allows behavior to be added to object
     * facade - object that provides a simplified interface to a larger body of code
     * flyweight - lazy load